oladimeji-kazeem/credit-card-approval-automation/README.md

 # Credit Card Approval Prediction

-Predicting credit card approval using machine learning models.
+The Credit Card Approval Automation project aims to streamline and enhance the process of approving credit card applications by leveraging machine learning techniques.
+This solution automates the decision-making process, improving efficiency and reducing manual intervention.

 ## Table of Contents